Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

             :alt: screen with text box to enter url for baker pool information
             :width: 40%

     7. You have to export the baker keys so that you can start the node with the baker keys.
-Click **Export baker keys** and navigate to the place on your device where you want to save the file.
-Give the file a name and the extension .json.
+Click **Export baker keys** and the keys are automatically downloaded as `baker-credentials.json` to your default download folder.
 Click **Continue** to complete the transaction.

         .. image:: ../images/browser-wallet/add-baker-export-keys.png
             :alt: screen with buttons to show keys or export baker keys